drew-y/zircon/README.md

 - `.md` files are passed through a markdown compiler, followed by the handlebars compiler.

-- `.hbs and .md` Are processed by the handlebars compiler with the context specified in a yaml front matter at the top of the file combined with the contents of `defualts.yml` (preferring properties from the front matter).
+- `.hbs and .md` Are processed by the handlebars compiler followed by the markdown compiler.
+Any handlebars expressions are given a context containing the data in the frontmatter merged with the data in the defaults.yml file along with a site object describing the entire site (See SiteFolder in src/definitions.ts).

 - `.hbs, .md, and .html` Are finally injected into the layout specified by either the front matter or the `defaults.yml` file (if layout is not defined in front matter).
 Once